klihelp/tumblr-boilerplate/README.md

 tumblr-boilerplate
 ==================

-A clean starter theme to build yours
+A clean starter theme to build yours.
+This boilerplate is designed so it becomes easy to create a new working theme for a Tumblr blog.

 # Ressources